 A recent development is the increase in problems associated with OFC-incorporated Chinese companies listed in US and other non-Chinese stock markets.
 The growth in China's economy has outpaced legal, regulatory, and disclosure practices.
-Several Chinese corporations that listed in the US have suffered from management problems and scandals (see, for example, Hung, Wong, and Zhang, 2011).
-Regulators explicitly mention the entry of problematic Chinese companies to US stock markets using reverse mergers (Public Company Accounting Oversight Board, 2011; United States Securities and Exchange Commission, 2011).
-Furthermore, some of the OFC-related structures employed by Chinese firms to list a holding company in the U.S. appear to violate Chinese law.11 The variety of problems surrounding Chinese companies has attracted both law enforcement and aggressive stock traders from beyond mainland China.12 Ang, Jiang, and Wu (2012) explore the
+Therefore, OFCs may provide Chinese firms with a more secure and predictable legal system.
+Recently, however, several Chinese corporations that listed in the US have suffered from management problems and scandals (see, for example, Hung, Wong, and Zhang, 2011).
+Regulators explicitly mention the entry of problematic Chinese companies to US stock markets using reverse mergers (Public Company Accounting Oversight Board, 2011; United States Securities and